 Password managers present a better way of sending sensitive information securely

-The secure password-sharing feature provided by password management tools such as Uniqkey is both more efficient and secure compared to one-time secrets.
+The secure password-sharing feature provided by password management tools such as Uniqkey is more efficient and safe than one-time secrets.
 Additionally, it enhances the capabilities of one-time secrets by offering secure TOTP (Time-based One-Time Passwords).

 Here’s why using a business password manager is a better choice for sharing secret information: